Detailed instructions on how to make things explode

 Not magic, just smoke and mirrors.

-Number three: Milk Stone and Sawdust Body Armor.
+Ordinary Household objects Number 3: Milk Stone and Sawdust Body Armor.

 Milk can be used to create a hard stone-like substance in just a few easy steps.
 This substance, commonly known as milk stone, is actually a plastic.
 Milk contains molecules of a protein called case in .